WOMEN CONTROL FERTILITY

 A woman’s ability to control her own fertility stands as one of the greatest discoveries of all time with the benefits accruing to all of humanity, but especially to women and girls.
 Contraceptive use has the potential to directly transform the lives of half of the world’s adult population, indirectly improve the lives of the other half, and dramatically improve the quality of life of the generations of children born in societies where contraception is widely used.

 Contraception, perhaps more than any other single intervention, gives women the freedom to control their own futures and to reduce and even eliminate one of the greatest threats to the quality of their lives and to the fulfillment of their potentials – unplanned pregnancies.
+There are an estimated 121 million unplanned pregnancies every year, and 134 million births, according to the United Nations.

 Further, the positive impact of contraception on women’s ability to learn and earn is significant.
 Studies in the USA by Claudia Goldin and Lawrence Katz and Martha Bailey and Jason Lindo have found that women’s access to the contraceptive pill in the 1960s and 1970s accelerated delays in marriage and childbirth and increased women’s labor force participation, especially in non-traditional, professional jobs.